EskandarAtrakchi/CA1-DAS/ReadMe.md

 Deactivates the repeat mode, making the liked songs playlist linear.
 It updates the next reference of the last node to null.

 ### `searchSong(String title, String artist)`
 Searches for a song in the liked songs playlist by title or artist.
-It prompts the user to input the title and artist of the song to search for and displays the search results.
+It takes the user's input the title and artist of the song to search for and displays the search results.

 # GenrePlaylistImpl.java